 4. Combat Engineer

-Considering the fact that combat engineers are stuck with missions like route clearance, it’s surprising that they rated their time in the Army as a 4 out of 5.
+Considering the fact that combat engineers are stuck with missions like route clearance, it’s surprising that they rated their time serving as a 4 out of 5.
 But sappers are crazy like that and explosives are fun.

-Helicopters are awesome, and their pilots rated serving in the Army at 3.9 out of 5.
+Helicopters are awesome, and their pilots rated serving at 3.9 out of 5.
 Some of the lower ratings came from OH-58 pilots who are understandably disappointed that the Army has gotten rid of their scout aircraft.

-Cavlarymen cited their long work hours and the danger of combat arms as drawbacks, but the adrenaline rush, Army benefits, and working outside were huge positives.
+Cavlarymen cited their long work hours and the danger of combat arms as drawbacks, but the adrenaline rush, The benefits, and working outside were huge positives.
 The average review was a 3.9.